 How much is each Champions League win worth?

-As well as those amounts paid out per round, further riches are available in the group stages.
+As well as those amounts paid out per round advanced, further riches are available in the group stages.

 In terms of one-off ties, winning a Champions League semi-final is hugely valuable.